The various flavors of humanity.

 When describing the skin of a black person, just calling someone "black" is Beige Prose

 , it won't stick in the mind, and also incredibly inaccurate.
 The colors of "black" skin vary more - even more widely than the colors of "white" skin.
-You may find comparisons of "honey" for the range of golden-browns with the use of "chocolate" or "mocha" for darker shades.
+You may find comparisons of "honey" or "caramel" for the range of golden-browns with the use of "chocolate" or "mocha" for darker shades.
 "White" skin is most often compared to "cream" or "milk" and you may encounter mixed characters who have "some cream in their coffee".
 Cafe au lait

 is another favorite, which resembles the look of coffee and milk.